quentint/long-press/README.md

 Long Press is a jQuery plugin to ease the writing of accented or rare characters.

+# Installation

+You can install using bower as well as npm

+- Install using bower
+  ` bower install long-press `

+- Install using npm
+  `npm install long-press`

 ## Demo & Usage

 A demo can be seen here: http://toki-woki.net/lab/long-press/